bitcoin/bitcoin/doc/bu-xthin.md

 	addnode=45.33.233.45:8333

 When you use `addnode` your peer upon receiving a new block announcement by an INV message will begin a 10 second timer.
-If an INV message is not received within that 10 seconds from an XTHIN capabable node then a request for a full block will be sent out.
+If an INV message is not received within that 10 seconds from an XTHIN capable node then a request for a full block will be sent out.
 If it does receive an INV within the 10 second period then an XTHIN block will be requested.
 This process is used as a way to bring a full block into the BU XTHIN capable network of nodes such that once a peer does get a full block it will then very quickly propagate a XTHIN to every other peer in the XTHIN capable network.
-In such a way we avoid potentially splitting the newtwork while at the same time maximizing our use of XTHIN technology.
+In such a way we avoid potentially splitting the network while at the same time maximizing our use of XTHIN technology.